Table of Contents

 Characteristic syndromic facies has been a part of the original description of this syndrome.
 There is a typical triangular appearance with the broad wide forehead.
 Children also frequently have deep set eyes, saddle or straight nose, bulbous tip and pointed chin.

 The facial characteristics often alter with age.
 Facies characteristics is a very subjective parameter with significant inter-observer variability and hence it is a relatively unreliable diagnostic marker for Alagille syndrome.

 Involvement of the Ocular System

 Primary posterior embryotoxon is a characteristic feature.
 A number of other anomalies like optic disc drusen, iris anomalies, Axenfeld anomaly, etc. have also been described.
-In suspected cases of Alagille syndrome, getting a formal slit lamp examination done of the infants can provide useful diagnostic clues and is recommended.
+In suspected cases of Alagille syndrome, getting a formal slit lamp examination done on the infants can provide useful diagnostic clues and is recommended.

 Though not originally a part of major clinical diagnostic criteria, renal involvement is quite common and is now considered disease-defining criteria by many.
 The most common anomalies are renal dysplasia, vesicoureteric reflux, renal tubular acidosis and urinary obstruction.

 Severe growth retardation is seen in a majority of children.
 Chronic malnutrition, malabsorption, growth hormone resistance contributes to growth failure.
 Failure to thrive, chronic wasting, suboptimal height for age and weight for age is common.
 The neurocognitive and developmental delay is also common.